Geography Playlist

 Prelims Strategy Tips

-Summer season (March–May) is marked by intense heating of northern India, formation of low-pressure troughs, northward migration of ITCZ, and splitting of subtropical jet streams.
-This season sets the stage for monsoon onset.
+Summer season (March–May) is marked by the northward migration of the sun, intense heating of North India, and the formation of a low-pressure trough.
+It sets the stage for the monsoon by shifting the ITCZ and splitting jet streams.

-Summer season (March–May) is marked by intense heating of northern India, formation of low-pressure troughs, northward migration of ITCZ, and splitting of subtropical jet streams.
-This season sets the stage for monsoon onset.
+Summer season (March–May) is marked by the northward migration of the sun, intense heating of North India, and the formation of a low-pressure trough.
+It sets the stage for the monsoon by shifting the ITCZ and splitting jet streams.

 Mains Key Points